-The Attorney General may seek treble damages under Washington's Unfair Business Practices law for a violation of the statute.
+The Attorney General may not seek treble damages under Washington's Unfair Business Practices law for a violation of the statute.
 Wash.
 Stat. § 19.86.090.
+Wash.
+Rev. Code § 19.255.010(17).

 Yes.
 All licensees, including insurers and producers, are required to notify the Washington Insurance Commissioner about the number of customers or consumers potentially affected and what actions are being taken in writing within two business days after determining notification must be sent to consumers or customers.